 April 11, 2025

 Could your toxic burden be a root cause of your brain fog, body fat, high blood pressure, gut issues or serious health condition?
-Research suggests — indeed it could be!
+Research suggests — indeed it could be (Belmaker et al., 2024; Kumar et al., 2020; Kharrazian, 2021)!
 From our food and cosmetics to cleaning supplies, cookware, candles, and poor-quality supplements—few things escape becoming carriers of a chemical cocktail.

 I highly recommend you check out >> PART 1: Alarming Stats!
 Toxins in Everyday Items and What It Means" <<